Youth of Gonjaland should emulate the peaceful nature of John Mahama - Bolewura

 Earlier the Gonjaland Youth Association had an engagement with media houses in the Savannah Region at “Green Lodge” in Bole town.

-The meeting organised ahead of the peace walk discussed how the various media houses in the Region would report on stories that will not cause tension in the Region.
+The meeting organised ahead of the peace walk discussed how the various media houses in the Region would report on stories that will not be caused tension in the Region.

 The forum which had the security agencies present also enlightened the media personnel on how to keep the Region peaceful before, during and after the presidential and parliamentary elections.